Isaac Abbey Jr.

 The Province of New York (1664-1783) (Dutch: Provincie Nieuw-Nederland or Provincie New York) was a British colony which included most of the present U. S. State of New York.
 The province originally included the current states of New Jersey, Delaware and Vermont, along with inland portions of Massachusetts and Maine.
 The province was named for James, Duke of York and brother to Charles II in 1664, when the colony was won from the Dutch.

-It is surmised that brothers Nathaniel (age 28) and Isaac Phineas Abbey (age 27), along with their sister Dorcas Abbey (age 26), and their nephew Clement Neff (age 1), came to Northumberland Co., Upper Canada, from Dutchess Co., NY, about 1798.
+It is surmised that brothers Isaac Abbey III (age 28) and Nathaniel (age 27), along with their sister Dorcas Abbey (age 26), and their nephew Clement Neff (about age 1), came to Northumberland Co., Upper Canada, from Connecticut about 1798.
 They were some of the pioneering settlers of Durham Co., Ontario, Canada.
+If this connection is accurate, the Abbey ancestry can be connected through their father Isaac Abbey Jr. all the way back to John Abbey, born about 1587 in West Halton, Lincolnshire, England.
+His son, John Abbey Jr. of Norwich, Norfolk Co., England emigrated to the United States about 1635 and married Mary Loring in 1635 at Wenham, Essex Co., MA.

 Isaac Abbey Jr. was born October 31, 1753, in Windham, Windham Co., Colony of Connecticut.

-Isaac Abbey III was born 1771, probably in Windham Co., Colony of Connecticut.
+Jemima Knowlton was born April 22, 1759, in Ashford, Windham Co., Colony of Connecticut.

-Third Regiment (General Putnam), 5th Company (Captain Knowlton): Isaac Abbe (listed as a Fifer) Enlisted May 1, 1775, and Discharged December 16, 1775.
+Third Regiment (General Putnam), 5th Company (Captain Knowlton): Isaac Abbey (listed as a Fifer) Enlisted May 1, 1775, and Discharged December 16, 1775.
 He participated in the Battle of Bunker Hill.

 To the honorable Experience Storrs Esq.
 (Col of the 5th Regmt. of militia in the State of Connecticutt Sir the following is a true return pursuent to orders recieved from your honor are as followeth -